jean-m-ribeiro/gobarber/README.md

 # GoBarber

-Project in a initial stage of a barbery scheduling app developed through the Omnistack Rocketseat Course.
+Project in a initial stage of a barbery scheduling app developed through the Omnistack Rocketseat Bootcamp.

 Technologies until now
 - Node.js